For web hosting and

 Meeting on the Miranda Canyon Watershed 1 hr 30 min

 Apr 29 09 at the Llano Quemado Community Center.
 The meeting was opened by Leo Martinez of the Llano Quemado Domestic Water Users Assoc., followed by Joel Goodkind and Eagle Rael of Picuris Pueblo.
+Unedited except for sound enhancement & long pause removal. |

 Leo Martinez & Joel Goodkind open the meeting. xButchie Denver questions the subdivision's water study.